scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The ceremony process contains the following phases:

 - [Phase 1: Certificate Exchange](#phase1).
-In the first phase of the ceremony, all voting parties share the certificates that must be part of the TRC with the ceremony administrator.
+In the first phase of the ceremony, all parties share the certificates that must be part of the TRC with the ceremony administrator.
 - [Phase 2: Generation of the TRC Payload](#phase2).
 In the second phase, the ceremony administrator generates the TRC payload based on the bundled certificates and the agreed-upon ISD policy.
 - [Phase 3: TRC Signing](#phase3).
 In the third phase, each voting representative attaches the required signatures to the TRC.
 - [Phase 4: TRC Validation](#phase4).
 In the final phase of the ceremony, all voting representatives share the signed TRC with the ceremony administrator, who aggregates it in a single signed TRC document.